mjordan/metadata_reporter/README.md

 reports[] = element_count
 ```

-Currently, on the 'elementt_count' report is available.
+Currently, only the 'element_count' report is available.
 The script will output something like the following:

 ```
 Fetching records from http://digital.lib.sfu.ca/oai2...